ravaioli/solarpunk-mandala/framework/core-model/10-cybernetic-foundations.md

 *   **Method**: Embed **learn-from-failure** loops at every level.
 Use **Healing Pathway** protocols not just to restore, but to **generate new wisdom and tighter bonds** from breaches.
 *   **Metric**: Is the system's **Phase Conductance** more stable, and its **Ethical Axis scores** higher, *after* weathering a disturbance than before?

+#### Second-Order Praxis: The Narrative Field Audit
+The principle of the included observer is operationalized through the **Narrative Field Audit (NFA)**, defined in **Core Model 11**.
+The NFA is a structured second-order process where a facilitator:
+1.  **Acknowledges their position** as an observer-in-and-of the system.
+2.  **Gathers data** (story artifacts) that are recognized as constructs of specific Tesseract perspectives (UL, LL, etc.).
+3.  **Intervenes** by helping the system observe and re-author its own constitutive narratives.

+This protocol makes second-order cybernetics *actionable*.
+It transforms abstract theory into a method for conscious system evolution, where the "feedback" being analyzed and adjusted is the very story the system tells about itself.

 ### The Cybernetic Mandala: A Living Conclusion
 The Solarpunk Mandala framework is, itself, a cybernetic system.
 It contains the feedback mechanisms to evolve:
 1.  **It senses its own inadequacy** through community practice and critique (Compatible Frameworks Matrix, Node 09).